 The Hampton Luxury Liner picks passengers up in Manhattan on 39th Street, 47th Street, 59th Street, 70th Street, and 86th Street.
 You can also catch the coach at JFK Airport and LaGuardia Airport.
 Depending on current rates, it may cost you between $34 and $70, with additional charges for pets, bicycles, and other items that require special handling.

 In terms of accessibility, the Long Island Railroad (LIRR) can’t be beat.
 You can get to any part of the Hamptons using either the LIRR regular or express service.
 Leaving from Manhattan on the regular service will get you to Westhampton in approximately two hours and to Montauk in around three hours.
 The regular service involves a transfer at Jamaica station.

 If that’s a little too much train time for you, schedule your trip to leave Friday afternoon on The Cannonball service.
 This will get you to Westhampton in one hour and 40 minutes and to Montauk in just over two and a half hours.
 The Cannonball service runs only once each Friday over the summer but could be well worth the extra planning.

 LIRR allows you to reserve your seating car and enjoy beverages and snacks served at your seat.
 LIRR trains leave from Hunters point Avenue Station (in Queens), Penn Station in midtown Manhattan, and Brooklyn’s Atlantic Terminal.

 The LIRR operates seven days a week with stations peppered from Manhattan to Montauk.
 You can buy your ticket in advance using the Metropolitan Transit Authority (MTA)’s eTix app, use an automated ticket machine to buy your ticket before you ride, or just hop aboard and buy your ticket from a train conductor.
-A round-trip ticket from Manhattan will set you back $5.50.

 Air travel to the Hamptons